MFR6340/theenglishextension.org/young-world-3/unit-1: Schools Around the World.md

 <img src="https://imgur.com/CsOfxN8.png" width="25%" />

 This 2016 updated version of a DK classic shows children from Botswana to Turkey and from Australia to East Timor showing the subjects taught and the daily schedule of the children who go to school there.
-(Lexile IG920L)
+(Lexile IG920L) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Children-Just-Like-Me-School-Like-Mine-Dk/9781465451002?ref=grid-view&qid=1664202276483&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1038917790" rel="nofollow">Buy on Orell Füssli</a>